OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-06.md

 ## Deuteronomy 6:4

-Hear, O Israel: The Lord our God, the Lord is one.
+Hear, O Israel: Of the Lord our God, the Lord is one.

 ## Deuteronomy 6:5